letheanVPN/lthn-app-vpn/README.md

 This repository contains code needed to setup and run an exit node on the Lethean Virtual Private Network (VPN) or to use Lethean service as client in CLI mode.
 If you are looking for GUI, please look [here](https://github.com/LetheanMovement/lethean-gui)

+**If you are seeking for stable version, use [latest release](https://github.com/LetheanMovement/lethean-vpn/releases/tag/v3.0.0.b2).
+This is development version!

 **The exit node is currently only supported on Linux.**

 # Design